 What I most look forward to on my expedition with One Ocean Expeditions is a chance to engage fellow travellers in conversations concerning all matters of arctic culture as we travel.
 I look forward to prospects of deepening the travel experience, of turning first and raw exposures into shared, reflective insight.

-What you can expect to learn with Diane Chisholm onboard her three voyages with One Ocean Expeditions:
+What you can expect to learn with Dianne Chisholm onboard her three voyages with One Ocean Expeditions:

 Where are Nunavut, Nunavik, Nunatsiavut?
 Who are the Beothuk?
 The Tuniit?
 The Skraelings?
 What stories do Inuit tell about their encounters with the fated Franklin Expedition?
 About their own fateful encounters with Qallunaat explorers, whalers and missionaries?
 How do northerners experience global warming?
 How do Inuit and scientists dialogue about climate change?
 How are Inuit adapting new media to circulate traditional knowledge and decolonize collective memory?
 What does a globalized Arctic look like?
 Why should a changing north matter to southerners?